 Following the sale, the original agent contacted Yousef and informed him that their contract guaranteed that agent exclusive rights to the commission on any home Yousef would purchase.
 The agent sent a demand letter for $17,000 in commission, and issued proceedings in small claims court.

-Heather, an office manager, called the Legal Advice Helpline for advice after a conversation between herself and her employer at her job.
+Heather, an office manager, called the Legal Helpline for advice after a conversation between herself and her employer at her job.
 She had objected to her employer’s request to reduce her hours and pay.
 Shortly after this exchange, Heather was dismissed from her position with cause, allegedly as a result of her violating company policies.
 Even though Heather had been with the company for 15 years, being dismissed with cause meant that she was not entitled to payment in lieu of notice, and instead, her former employer offered her four months’ salary as compensation.

-Stressed and unsure what to do, Heather called DAS and a lawyer was appointed to her case.
+Stressed and unsure what to do, Heather called the DAS Legal Helpline and a lawyer was appointed to her case.
 The panel lawyer felt that the dismissal with cause was suspect and that Heather was entitled to more than her former employer had offered.
 The lawyer contacted her former employer, challenged their decision to dismiss her with cause, and as a result, was able to negotiate a settlement that Heather was happy with – without having to resort to litigation.

 Within three months, the dispute was resolved and Heather received double the amount she was originally offered.
 Without a DAS Legal Expense Insurance policy, this would have costed Heather more than $2,000 in legal fees.